apuder/js-watermarking/README.md

 Open Chrome/Chromium and navigate to about:extensions.
 Enable Developer Mode if not enabled.
-Then click load unpackaged extension and select the extension folder in js-watermarking.
+Then click load unpackaged extension and select the ```extension``` folder in js-watermarking.
 The letters jsw should appear on the extension bar next to the menu icon.

 ####Notes:
-The find watermarks extension is under development and may run indefinitely.
-Clicking Insert in the Trace/Insert step before the webpage has finidhed tracing will cause an error to print to console.
+Clicking Insert in the Trace/Insert step before the webpage has finished tracing will cause an error to print to console.
-In the future the Preprocessing may be implemented in the Chrome extension.